Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/02_CPE.md

 interrupts that the OS handles and slow down random cores at random moments, that can limit scalability of programs.
 Yet on the GPU nodes there was still the need to reserve one core for the OS and driver processes.
+This in turn led to an asymmetry in the setup so now 8 cores are reserved, one per CCD, so that all CCDs are equal again.

 This also implies that some software that works perfectly fine on the login nodes may not work on the compute nodes.
 E.g., there is no `/run/user/$UID` directory and we have experienced